 When The Big Bang Theory first premiered in 2007, no one knew it would become the massive phenomenon that it is today.
-More than 10 seasons in, the CBS series remains one of the most popular and widely watched sitcoms on TV.
+Eleven season in and going strong, the CBS series remains one of the most popular and widely watched sitcoms on TV.
 We decided to take a look back at some of our favorite episodes from the show’s run so far.
 While there are obviously a lot to choose from, these 12 episodes (listed in chronological order) are some of the biggest standouts, highlighting the best of Sheldon, Penny, Leonard and the rest of the gang.

 1. ‘The Middle Earth Paradigm’ — Season 1, Episode 6